patrickteye2/Highridge-Construction-Company-Payment-Slips/README.md

-Readme files in each of the various folders
+Specific Readme files found in each of the various folders